 By taking these steps, you can build strong connections with college swimming coaches and enhance your chances of being recruited.
 Remember, consistent and thoughtful communication is key to making a lasting impression.

-Showcasing Your Talent at Swim Meetsswimming
+Showcasing Your Talent at Swim Meets

 Swim meets are prime opportunities to showcase your talent in front of college coaches.
 These events not only allow you to demonstrate your skills but also give coaches a chance to evaluate your performance in a competitive setting.
 Here’s how to make the most of swim meets and catch the eye of those who matter.